nixiieee/encoder-for-rag-chatbot/README.md

 Losses (used in experiments):

 - Triplet loss
-- Softmax Margin loss, where $\alpha$, a constant hyperparameter is added in a formula.
+- Softmax Margin loss.
+A classical softmax loss, but with a constant margin added to enforce a separation between classes
 - Softmax Margin loss + relevance score.
-Relevance score is retrieved from outer scorer model and added just like margin $\alpha$.
+Relevance score is retrieved from outer scorer model and added just like the margin constant.
 The idea behind this loss is to add ranking inside negative and positive classes.

 More about loss formulas can be found in `losses.py` file.